Mario Party 3: Reception

 Other common points, both positive and negative, included the mini-games, new features, and how the title compared to previous entries.
 Gavin Frankle of AllGame called Mario Party 3 the most enjoyable in the series, reasoning that it "provides enough to entice new fans and satisfy existing ones".
 However, he also noted it "does little to further the genre or remedy the problems that have been around since the first game."
-Nintendo Power described the mini-games as "the real life of the party", and Joe Fielder of GameSpot and Cam Shea of Hyper claimed Mario Party 3 had the best mini-games in the series.
+Nintendo Power described the mini-games as "the real life of the party", and Joe Fielder of GameSpot and Cam Shea of Hyper agreed that Mario Party 3 had the best mini-games in the series.
 However, the opinions towards them ranged from a few being "stinkers", to many being senseless, boring, and "just plain stupid".
 Shea as well as Dr. Moo of GameRevolution also praised the duel mode, Shea reasoning that it alongside the item site was two of the title's lacking number of gameplay variants.
 Dr. Moo wrote that the mini-games make up for some of the game's faults.
 However, Shea and Dr. Moo was critical of the series' usual incorporation of random luck, as well as having to wait for computer-controlled opponents.
 One negative comment among the Nintendo Power staff review was that "it seems like many of the challenges are based on overcoming unresponsive controls."

 Fielder considered the graphics similar to the previous games and wrote that they "look as good as they need to for this kind of game, but are certainly not going to win it any awards."
 Fran Mirabella III of IGN stated that the game "uses the same bright colors, low-resolution textures, and choppy animation that the rest have."
 Fielder considered the soundtrack to be a slight improvement over the previous games.
 Mirabella considered the music "just as outdated as the graphics," but also called it "very cute" and wrote that it "does the job of keeping your ears occupied in the cheesiest of ways."

 In 2015, IGN listed the game at number one on its list of "Best Mario Party Games," writing, "The best Mario Party games know the balance between luck and skill, and Mario Party 3 best exemplifies this rule.
 Just about everything that made Mario Party 2 so great was pushed further as Mario Party 3 introduced even more strategic items, creative new boards, and some truly fun minigames."
+TheGamer also placed Mario Party 3 first in its ranking of 17 Mario Party games, praising its boards, minigames, and visuals.

+The game sold over 1,000,000 units worldwide; however, largely due to being released late in the Nintendo 64's lifespan, it did not sell well in western regions.

 Awards

-The game won the Console Family Award from Academy of Interactive Arts & Sciences for 2002.
-The game sold over 1,000,000 units worldwide.
+Mario Party 3 won the "Console Family" award from the Academy of Interactive Arts & Sciences during the 5th Annual Interactive Achievement Awards.